cooper/ferret/std/doc/JSON.md

 single value, only that value is returned.

 Because [`.decoderDone()`](#decoderdone) returns a single value as-is, different inputs can have the same output.
-Consider the following:
+Consider the following

 * A JSON list: `.decoderAdd('[1,2]')`
 * Two back-to-back values: `.decoderAdd('1 2')`